heggland/api-cors/README.md

-# A simple proxy server for CORS
+# A simple node express proxy server for CORS

 This is a simple proxy server that can be used to enable CORS for a given API endpoint.
 It uses the `cors` package to handle CORS requests and the `axios` package to make HTTP requests to the API endpoint.